xrdocs/ncs5500/_tutorials/srv6-transport-on-ncs-part-1.md

 ### Verification of SRv6 transport

-You can use a few verification commands to check the SRv6 transport.
+You can use below verification commands to check the SRv6 transport.

 <div class="highlighter-rouge">
 <pre class="highlight">